Recognition of same-sex unions in Lesotho: Historical and customary recognition

 Historically, Sotho society recognised motswalle relationships formed between women during adolescence.
 Often, a motswalle relationship was acknowledged publicly with a ritual feast and with the community fully aware of the women's commitment to one another.
 Motswalle relationships differed from same-sex marriages in the way they are commonly defined in Western legal systems.
 Women in motswalle relationships "marr[ied] men and conform[ed], or appear[ed] to conform, to gender expectations", and did not have a different social identity even though they were in committed relationships with other women.
-Women in motswalle relationships also differed from a Western perspective of heterosexual female friends.
+Women in motswalle relationships also differed from the Western perspective of heterosexual female friends.
 Researcher William J. Spurlin wrote that "it is important not to simply translate into English [the] use of the Sesotho word motswalle [...] as lesbian."
 Nevertheless, Spurlin stated that "it might be possible to place motswalle relationships on the lesbian continuum to discuss, debate, and imagine them theoretically as possible sites of lesbian existence, given the close emotional and intimate bonds between the women, but with the stipulation that the relationships not be reduced to Western understandings of lesbian."
 As Lesotho became more modernized, it became exposed to Western culture and homophobia, erasing the motswalle relationships.

 In 1941, an official enquiry found that Basotho men were "enthusiastically participating" in bokonchana relationships, also known as "mine marriages" between men, as well as public cross-dressing and same-sex marriage ceremonies.

 Religious performance

 The Anglican Church of Southern Africa, which has one diocese in Lesotho, does not permit same-sex marriages.
 Its marriage policies state that "holy matrimony is the lifelong and exclusive union between one man and one woman".
 In 2016, the synod voted against blessing same-sex unions.
-The decision split the church, with several dioceses deciding to nonetheless proceed with the blessing of same-sex relationships, notably the Diocese of Saldanha Bay in South Africa.
+The decision split the Church, with several dioceses deciding to nonetheless proceed with the blessing of same-sex relationships, notably the Diocese of Saldanha Bay in South Africa.
 Archbishop Thabo Makgoba expressed disappointment with the decision not to bless same-sex unions, but added that "all is not lost", expressing hope that the matter would be debated again in the future.
 Former Archbishop Njongonkulu Ndungane also expressed his disappointment with the decision.
 In 2022, Bishop Vicentia Kgabe signed a statement expressing support for the inclusion of LGBT people in the Anglican Communion.
-In early 2023, the church once again refused to allow its clergy to bless same-sex unions, but directed the synod to develop "guidelines for providing pastoral ministry to those in same-sex relationships".
+In early 2023, the Church once again refused to allow its clergy to bless same-sex unions, but directed the synod to develop "guidelines for providing pastoral ministry to those in same-sex relationships".
 In May 2024, Archbishop Makgoba released a document recommending prayers for same-sex couples, which the synod rejected in September.

 In 2020, the Methodist Church of Southern Africa voted to allow members, including ordained clergy, to enter into same-sex unions, while retaining the denomination's teaching that marriage is a union "between a man and a woman".